Chicago Seatbelt Injury Lawyer

 - More than 81,000 individuals suffered from lap/shoulder injuries after using a seat belt.
 That accounts for an injury rate of 25.2 percent

 - Approximately 129,000 individuals suffered harm because of not using a seat belt, at an injury rate of 54.6 percent

 Research Studies on Internal Organ Damage Resulting From Seat Belt Use

 Numerous other published research studies have tracked individuals' injuries from auto accidents after using their seat belts.
 For example, a study published in the Southern Medical Journal by Dr. Greingor and Dr. Lazarus discovered that seat belt injuries patients frequently suffered from sternal fractures.

 The study is entitled "Chest and Abdominal Harm Caused by Seat Belt Wearing" revealed findings of passengers involved in auto accidents who:

 - Suffered from an increase in abdominal tenderness and muscle fiber damage

 - Suffered from bowel injuries

-- Suffered from an increase in higher mortality and morbidity rates for delayed diagnosis of bowel injuries
+- Suffered from an increase in higher mortality and morbidity rates involving a delayed diagnosis of bowel harm

-There are common injuries that individuals can suffer from the use of seat belts as restraining devices:
+The common injuries that victims could suffer from the use of seat belt restraining devices are: